Generic derivations on algebraically bounded structures II. Model theoretical properties: Preliminaries and conventions

 By ``small'' subset/tuple of $\monster$ we mean of cardinality less than~$\lambda$.

 $\K$ will be an $L$-structure, and $K$ will be either its domain, or, when $\K$ expands a field, its underlying field.

-We say that $\K$ is algebraically bounded if it expands a field of characteristic 0 and the model theoretic closure (inside a sufficiently saturated elementary extension of $\K$) coincides with the field theoretic algebraic closure, over the definable closure of the empty set.
+We say that $\K$ is \intro{algebraically bounded} if it expands a field of characteristic 0 and, for every subset $A \subseteq K$ (not necessarily a substructure), the model theoretic closure of $A$ (computed in a sufficiently saturated elementary extension of $\K$) coincides with the field theoretic algebraic closure of the field generated by $A$ and $\mathrm{dcl}(\emptyset)$.